Simulus: Combining Improvements in Sample-Efficient World Model Agents: Experiments

 \section{Experiments}

 To evaluate sample efficiency, we used benchmarks that measure performance within a fixed, limited environment interaction budget.
-These benchmarks were also selected to address key research questions: (1) whether the proposed multi-modality approach is effective—both in continuous control settings and in handling multi-modal observations; and (2) whether the integrated components are effective across diverse environments (Section~\ref{sec:ablation-studies}).
+These benchmarks were also selected to address key research questions: (1) whether the integrated components are individually effective and complementary across diverse environments; and (2) whether the proposed tokenization approach is effective in handling flexible combinations of observation and action modalities in sample-efficiency settings.